taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "We all know the risks that come with working on this project, with working in this city right now.
 We all have family to protect."*

-Majhee: **"Mas...se nós não começ estes protocolos de eSyrup no domínio público, muitos sofrerão porque não podem pagar o preço do Space Consortium.
+Majhee: **"Eu também sei que se nós não começ estes protocolos de eSyrup no domínio público, muitos sofrerão porque não podem pagar o preço do Space Consortium.

-*translation: "But...if we don't get these eSyrup protocols into the public domain, many will suffer because they can't pay Space Consortium's price."*
+*translation: "I also know that if we don't get these eSyrup protocols into the public domain, many will suffer because they can't pay Space Consortium's price."*

 Majhee: **"Se você acha que deve sair, eu farei o que puder para ajudar você e sua família a saírem desta cidade, e fora do radar do Space Consortium."**